Prag8855/aab/content/guides/losing-your-job.md

 Always [tell the *Ausländerbehörde*](#tell-the-auslanderbehorde) when you change or lose your job.
 In Berlin, they usually give you 6 months to [find another job](/guides/find-a-job-in-berlin).[^5]{{ fail_on('2025-03-01') }}

 **If you can't find a job** after 6 months, your residence permit expires, and you must leave Germany.
-To stay longer, you can get [a different residence permit](/guides/residence-permit#types-of-residence-permits).[^29]
+To stay longer, you can get [a different residence permit](/guides/residence-permit#types-of-residence-permits).[^29] You can apply for an [opportunity card](/glossary/Chancenkarte) and get an extra 12 months to find a job.[^37]

 **When you find a job**, you might need the *Ausländerbehörde*'s permission to start your new job.
 It depends on your [residence permit](/glossary/Aufenthaltstitel).